 The breakeven point definition used in the financial projections template is as follows:

 The breakeven revenue is therefore the revenue needed for the business to produce zero income before tax.
+In some circumstances it is useful to know the number of units required to breakeven and our post on break even units explains how to do this.

 In addition, our breakeven calculator will calculate the breakeven revenue for up to four different scenarios by inserting values for unit selling price, cost price, and operating expenses.